Generic name: Ibuprofen and Phenylephrine [ eye-byoo-PROE-fen-& fen-il-EF-rin ]

-Brand name: Advil Congestion Relief, Advil Sinus Congestion & Pain, Congestion Relief, Sudafed PE Head Congestion
+Brand names: Advil Congestion Relief, Advil Sinus Congestion & Pain, Congestion Relief, Sudafed PE Head Congestion

 Drug class: Upper respiratory combinations